Last updated on February 16th, 2024 at 03:15 pm

 A Trifecta of Parks

 Moab is located in southeast Utah – a 3.5 hour drive from Salt Lake City (or 5.5 hours from Denver).
 In the area immediately surrounding Moab, you’ll find a Trifecta of Parks – Arches National Park, Canyonlands National Park, and Dead Horse Point State Park.
-Plus, Moab Utah is also a world-class mountain biking and jeeping destination.
+And honestly, every single one deserves a spot on your Moab itinerary.
+Plus, Moab is also a world-class mountain biking and jeeping destination.
 The town itself is the largest in southeast Utah with a population of around 5000.

 Our Lodging in Moab Utah

-Because of its popularity and wide range of activities, Moab Utah offers lots of lodging and dining options.
+Because of its popularity and wide range of activities, Moab offers lots of lodging and dining options.
 But also, because of this popularity, Moab is expensive.
-I was a little shocked as I started tripping a place to stay – especially after having just visited Capitol Reef and Bryce where prices were reasonable.
-Plenty of condo vacation rentals have popped up in Moab over the years, along with various chain hotels and motels, but it was difficult to find anything for less than $200 a night.
+I was a little shocked as I started tripping a place to stay.
+We’d visited Capitol Reef and Bryce Canyon a few months before and prices in those two spots were reasonable.
+Plenty of condo vacation rentals have popped up in Moab over the years, along with various chain hotels and motels.
+But it was difficult to find anything for less than $200 a night on this Moab itinerary.
 This seemed crazy to me for southeast Utah in October.
 As a rule, I generally choose vacation rentals, but I could not bring myself to spend $300 nightly for a condo in Moab.

 But, I also discovered that RV rental is a very popular option in Moab, and at a price I could accept.
 And because I had only ever camped in Moab anyway, it seemed fitting that we should stay in an RV during my triumphant return.
 And I wouldn’t have to share the top bunk with a bunch of stinky brothers this time, so it would seem like a castle anyway.

-We stayed at FunStays Redrock Park for $180 per night.
+We stayed at Red Rock Tiny Homes.
 It’s a small RV Park located about 10 minutes south of Moab with a great view across to the nearby red cliffs.
 The RVs are permanently parked and ours was perfect for me and Mrs. Thorough Tripper.
-And given that we stayed during the pandemic, we especially appreciated the extra isolation.

-You can check out a multitude of other lodging options in the Moab area below with Booking.com.
+You can check out a multitude of other lodging options in the Moab area on this useful map:

-First Day in Moab – Dead Horse Point and Canyonlands
+Day 1 Moab Itinerary – Dead Horse Point and Canyonlands

 Dead Horse Point State Park and Canyonlands National Park are located adjacent to each other, 33 miles and 37 miles from Moab respectively.
-It therefore made perfect sense to squeeze both in on the same day.
+It therefore made perfect sense to squeeze both together on Day 1 of our Moab itinerary.
 Dead Horse Point offers what I consider the best view in the entire Moab Utah area, so don’t make the mistake of skipping it in favor of Canyonlands.
 In fact, during our annual springtime trips to the area, the Jepson clan was guilty of the opposite.
 We always visited Dead Horse Point and never visited Canyonlands (I’ve asked my parents about this, and they can’t really explain why).
-Consequently, one more unvisited Mighty 5 for me to tick off the list.

 Morning – Dead Horse Point State Park